AsliOzdemirStrollo/10--RAG-Chatbot---Air-pollution-and-chronic-obstructive-pulmonary-disease-/README.md

 ### 4. Query Rewriting + HyDE
 Two major upgrades:
 - **Condense+Context rewriting** clarifies user questions
-- **HyDE** creates a hypothetical answer to improve search relevance
+- **HyDE** generates a hypothetical answer to improve retrieval quality

-This made the system much better at answering complex, multi-part questions.
+This dramatically improves performance on complex, multi-part questions.

 ### 5. Final Tuning
-Adjusted parameters to maximize grounding and robustness.
+Adjusted parameters to maximize grounding and recall.

 ---

 ## 📊 Evaluation Results (6 Questions)

-A full evaluation was performed using **six advanced scientific questions** that required:

-- Mechanism understanding
+This evaluation used **six challenging scientific questions**, each requiring:

+- Mechanistic biological explanation
-- Pollutant-specific comparisons
+- Pollutant-specific comparisons (PM2.5, PM10, NO₂, O₃, SO₂)
-- Epidemiological reasoning
-- Regional correlations
-- Mortality analysis
+- Mortality + prevalence interpretation
+- Regional differences (UK, China, Europe)
+- Reading epidemiological tables
-- Combining information across multiple PDF sections
+- Synthesizing information across multiple PDF sections

 ### **Final Scores (6-Question Evaluation)**
 - 🟢 **Faithfulness = 1.0 → zero hallucinations**
 - 🔵 Strong context recall
-- 🟡 Slightly lower precision due to increased question difficulty

-**Conclusion:**
-The chatbot remains *highly reliable* and *PDF-grounded*, even for complex queries.
+- 🟡 Lower precision — expected because the questions became much harder

 ---

+## 📝 Interpretation of the Evaluation Summary

+These six questions were **intentionally much harder** than standard RAG benchmarks.
+They require deep reasoning rather than simply retrieving one paragraph.

+**Why precision drops on hard questions:**

+- Hard questions require *multiple* correct contexts
+- The retriever brings in several related chunks
+- Some chunks contain only partial relevance
+- Ragas counts those as “lower precision,” even if the answer is excellent

+This is **normal** and expected for multi-topic scientific reasoning tasks.

+### ⭐ What matters most: **Faithfulness = 1.0**
+The chatbot **never hallucinated** and **every answer was grounded** in the PDF.

+### ⭐ Recall stays strong
+It consistently retrieves relevant scientific sections.

+### ⭐ Final verdict
+The system remains:

+- **Scientifically reliable**
+- **Highly accurate**
+- **Ideal for biomedical question answering**
+- **Robust for multi-step reasoning**

+---

 ## ✨ Understanding Misspellings & Short Queries

-The chatbot is also robust to **typos, shorthand, and very short prompts**.
-It can correctly interpret user intent even when questions look like:
+The chatbot understands questions even when they contain:

+- Typos
+- Short phrases
+- Shorthand
+- Country-only queries
+- Incomplete scientific terms

+Examples it handles correctly:

 - “what about the UK?”
 - “mortality?”
 - “copd mechansims?”
-- “pollution effect china?”
+- “pollution effects china?”

-This is possible because of:
+Thanks to:

 ### 🧩 **Condense+Context Query Rewriting**
-Automatically rewrites unclear inputs into full scientific questions.
+It rewrites unclear inputs into full, structured scientific questions.

 ### 🧩 **HyDE (Hypothetical Document Embeddings)**
-Generates a temporary synthetic answer to improve semantic search.
+Creates a synthetic answer to improve retrieval precision.

-🔥 Together, these techniques allow the chatbot to understand what the user *means*,
+🔥 This allows the chatbot to understand what the user *meant*,
-even if the text is short, vague, or misspelled—
-while **still remaining grounded strictly in the PDF**.
+while still staying **100% grounded in the PDF**.

 ---

 ## 🖼️ Evaluation Summary Images

 ![Evaluation Results](images/summary_.png)

-(Add your updated image to the repo as:
-`images/summary_.png`)

 ---